 Arrive in Fort Lauderdale the day prior to your cruise.
 This is sage advice, since airlines can be delayed for a litany of reasons, and you can “miss the boat” if you are late for any reason (well, maybe if you are the Captain, but that’s about the only excuse).
 Ships departing Ft Lauderdale leave midday to late afternoon cruising to the Caribbean, the Bahamas, Central and South America.
 Even transcontinental cruises make their port in Ft Lauderdale from Portugal, Spain and Italy, and the U.K.

-The Fort Lauderdale Hilton Marina is a to luxury hotel, a huge waterfront property, with a beautiful outdoor pool, and G Bar with a view of some fantastic yachts.
-You are a short walk to Walgreens – for anything you forgot to pack for the ship, for wine and beer, and there are several nearby restaurants and bars, we like Bimini Boat Yard..
+The Fort Lauderdale Hilton Marina is a luxury hotel near the cruise ship terminal, a huge waterfront property, with a beautiful outdoor pool, and G Bar with a view of some fantastic yachts.
+You are a short walk to Walgreens – for anything you forgot to pack for the ship, for wine and beer, and there are several nearby restaurants and bars.

 LOVE PORT EVERGLADES CRUISE PORT

 The Hilton Marina Tower is the best location, on the tenth floor with panoramic views of the waterways and the many mega yachts from a very lofty space.
 These luxury Hilton Tower rooms for Honors and VIP guests are not for those who fear heights, it a long way down from your open balcony.

 Ft Lauderdale also hosts Hyatt, W Hotel, Westin, Holiday Inn, Marriott, Fairfield, Sheraton, Starwood, Days Inn, you name it.
 All these hotels get very busy because of the one night cruise ships guests, who fill the lobby with luggage on arrival and departure days.